Healthdirect Free Australian health advice you can count on.

 • If you think you might fall, sit or lie down to avoid being injured.

-• If your symptoms are worrying or do not go away, visit your doctor for a check up
+• If your symptoms are worrying or do not go away, visit your doctor.

 What is lightheadedness?

-Lightheadedness is when you feel like fainting or about to pass out.
-Some people call it feeling woozy.
+Lightheadedness is when you feel like you might faint or pass out.
+Some people call it 'feeling woozy'.

-When you are feeling lightheaded, you might also have these other symptoms:
+When you are feeling lightheaded, you might also have symptoms of:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.